theopenconversationkit/tock/docs-mk/en/docs/about/community.md

 > Founded by Carrefour, EDF, Enedis, Orange, Pôle Emploi and SNCF, TOSIT now gathers other important members,
 >such as the (French) Ministère des Armées, Société Générale or MAIF for instance.

-Tock refers to _Chatbots_ "Groupe de Travail" at TOSIT.
+Tock refers to _Chatbots_ Work Group at TOSIT.

 To know more about TOSIT, please visit [http://tosit.fr/](http://tosit.fr/)